xStarbound/xStarbound/doc/lua/renderer.md

 #### `void` renderer.setEnabledLayers(`Json` layerConfig)

 Sets the rendering status of specified rendering layers.
-If a JSON object is passed, the object is expected to be in a format similar to that of `renderer.enabledLayers`, any missing keys or `null` values are left as is.
+If a JSON object is passed, the object is expected to be in a format similar to that of `renderer.enabledLayers`, but any missing keys or `null` values are left as is.
 For instance, `jobject{ parallax = false }` disables the parallax layer while leaving all other layers at their current status.
 If no argument is specified, or `nil` or `null` is passed, the default — where all layers are enabled — is restored.

 ---